 - No USB-A or SD card ports, requires adapters for external storage or peripherals

-MacBook Air Pros:
+MacBook Air Pros and Cons:

 - Full macOS operating system and compatibility with a wide range of software